How Much Does Injection Molding Cost?

 The cycle time can be broken down into the injection time, cooling time, and resetting time.
 By reducing any of these times, the production cost will be lowered.
 The injection time can be decreased by reducing the maximum wall thickness of the part and the part volume.
 The cooling time is also decreased for lower wall thicknesses, as they require less time to cool all the way through.
 Several thermodynamic properties of the material also affect the cooling time.
 Lastly, the resetting time depends on the machine size and the part size.
-A larger part will require larger motions from the machine to open, close, and eject the part, and a larger machine requires more time to perform these operations.
+A larger plastic part will require larger motions from the machine to open, close, and eject the part, and a larger machine requires more time to perform these operations.

 The quantity of parts also impacts the plastic mold cost.
 A larger production quantity will require a higher class mold that will not wear as quickly.
 The stronger mold material results in a higher mold base cost and more machining time.

 One final consideration is the number of side-action directions, which can indirectly affect the cost.
 The additional cost for side-cores is determined by how many are used.
 However, the number of directions can restrict the number of cavities that can be included in the mold.
 For example, the mold for a part which requires three side-action directions can only contain two cavities.
 There is no direct cost added, but it is possible that the use of more cavities could provide further savings.